IMPACT STARTS NOW

 IMPACT TAKES COMMUNITY

 Disaster strikes TWICE.
 A community rallies.
 And Bully continues to INSPIRE.
+Re-shoot, Re-edit, then... a PREMIERE... and a WIN!

 UNCLE BULLY'S SURF SKOOL

-DISASTER STRIKES | WHO WILL STAND UP ?
+DISASTER STRIKES TWICE | WHO WILL STAND UP ?

 When a global pandemic decimates the tourism industry across the Hawaiian Islands it means no travel, no tourists, and no surf lessons.
 Surf instructor Bull Kotter (or "Bully" as he's lovingly called) suddenly finds his small business pushed to the brink.
 So he turns to his community - not for help or a handout, but to give back.
 From surf culture, to ocean respect, to kindness, Uncle Bully began this journey translating etiquette in the line-up into etiquette in life.
+It's life lessons from surf lessons.
+It's simple joy in the middle of a worldwide crisis.
+It's the power of one man building a small pocket of hope.

 "Everything that happened in your life that's good, started with a struggle.
 Covid was just getting me prepared for this moment.
 I'm thankful for it because I know the growth that will come from this."

 When disaster strikes the same place twice, and destroys everything Bully had started, and his home, his entire hometown, again he runs TOWARD the crisis, gathering his community in need.
-What Bully is doing NOW is why we are so determined to show the world what true resilience can be...
+What Bully is doing NOW is why we are so determined to show the world what true resilience can be.

 Bully grew up on the streets of Lahaina and he knows what it means to “live it tough”.
 But beneath the brash and burly exterior is a heart of pure gold, and grit.
 When he saw other parents suddenly without work and kids without school or structure, he knew the kids were his calling.
 So many local kids, the “keiki”, were "living it really tough", living outside without a consistent place to sleep at night.
 Whether they surfed or not, Bully became an antidote.
-“Uncle Bully’s Surf Skool” follows his quest, providing an intimate (and rarely seen) glimpse into the homeless epidemic on Maui.
+Our film follows his quest, providing an intimate (and rarely seen) glimpse into the homeless epidemic on Maui.

 Uncle Bully's Surf Skool is a film about the power of one person to shape a more hopeful future for the next generation, and our community.
 The film grants you "surf-side access" to Uncle Bully’s unique approach, on the water and reaching young minds with his power of being present.
 A vast array of cameras and microphones - dispersed across the surf break - literally takes you inside the action as these surf sessions turn into life lessons.
 Witness an "in-the-waves" intimacy between child and mentor not before experienced.
 Little faces, once fearful and isolated, wash-over with joy and liberation, and that new glow of confidence - as surfers and as humans.